Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

-For School year 2020-2021, there are a total of 6 schools: 4 elementary schools, 1 middle schools, and 1 high school on Fort Campbell are located on the installation.
+For School year 2020-2021, there are a total of 6 schools: 4 elementary schools, 1 middle school, and 1 high school located on the Fort Campbell installation.

 Kentucky/Hopkinsville/Oak Grove - Christian County School Systems.

 There are eight elementary schools, two middle schools, and two high schools in Christian County School Systems, grades K-12.
 Total enrollment (2020-2021) is 8700 students and 1200 teachers.
 Grading system scale is 90-100 (A) 80-90 (B) 70-80 (C) 60-70 (D) 69 and below (F).

 School Age Services Program is not provided by the Christian County School System.
 School Age Services is provided privately through several childcare facilities within the area.
 Several sports are available for students to participate in; soccer, football, volleyball, basketball, swimming, golf, tennis, wrestling, cheerleading, track & field, dance, and baseball.

 The Kentucky Department of Education Division of Exceptional Children, Section 504 of the Rehabilitation Act of 1973 is a civil rights law that ensures that students with disabilities have access to public education programs.
 Programs such as speech and language therapy, occupational & physical therapy, vision and hearing impaired, gifted and talented student and English as a second language classes are offered in the school system.